 This is not to say that a woman who chooses to use formula instead of nursing will not experience that same special bonding with her baby.

 Whether you choose to nurse and/or supplement with formula, the most important thing is the love and closeness shared with your baby while providing the necessary nutrition your baby needs to grow.

-1. Nursing provides your baby optimal nutrition
+1. Nursing provides your baby with optimal nutrition

 During the first few days of nursing, you will produce colostrum.
-Colostrum is a thick, yellowish liquid that is perfectly suited for baby’s small stomach.
+Colostrum is a thick, yellowish liquid that is perfectly suited for a baby’s small stomach.

 This first liquid is full of protein, loaded with the right balance of nutrients for a newborn, and low in sugar.
 Colostrum is considered a superfood for your baby, and its benefits cannot be replaced by formula.

 As a baby grows, so does the quantity and composition of the milk.
 The only thing that is lacking in a mother’s milk is Vitamin D.

 Nursing maintains a healthy weight and prevents childhood obesity.
 Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake so as not to overfeed.